 At 3 months old, you can start to feed your kitten three regular meals each day.
 They may still eat about one can of food per day, or slightly less.
-To figure out the exact amount to feed them, you can ask your vet or the shelter you adopted them from.
+To figure out the exact amount to feed your 12-week old kitten, you can ask your vet or the shelter you adopted them from.
 You can also consult the feeding instructions printed on your kitten's food.
 As a general rule, kittens this age should be fed until they are full, as they still need lots of calories to grow!
 If they still demand four meals a day, that's totally fine.
 They also should still be on kitten food (for both wet and dry) at this age.

 At 12 months old, you can switch your cat from kitten food to adult cat food.
 Your kitty is fully grown or near it, and no longer needs the high levels of fat and protein in kitten food.
 Depending on your cat's hunger levels, you can probably feed them two meals a day now, instead of the previous three.
 Be sure to feed them their two meals at the same time every day.

 Your kitten should have access to fresh water at all times.
 If they're young enough to be formula feeding, they'll get much of their hydration from their formula.
 If they're old enough to be on gruel or solid food, make sure they always have access to a dish of water.
 Tap water or filtered water are both fine.
-Water should be cold or room temperature.
+Water should be cold or at room temperature.

 What not to feed kittens

-People food: As tempting as it is, kittens should never have human food.
+As tempting as it is, kittens should never have human food.
 They need specific nutrients to grow, and their kitten food provides that.
 "People food" can upset their stomachs, and it's not worth the risk!